Candidate for District 5[/vc_column_text]

-As the 5th District City Council representative, Adam Scharf will commit himself not only to items in the Working for Goshen platform, but also to…
+As the 5th District City Council representative, Adam Scharf will commit himself not only to items in the Working for Goshen platform as well as input and ideas from residents and neighbors, but also to…

 - Be easily approachable and available to residents, businesspeople, newcomers and guests of the district (in person, by phone, and by email/Internet)

 - Be receptive and responsive to the needs and input of our fine city staff members and first responders

 - Advance new ideas and initiatives; protect what already works and discard what does not